Mr Brightside (horse)

 Mr Brightside is a New Zealand-bred thoroughbred racehorse trained in Australia.
 He is notable for winning 10 Group One (G1) races.
 He is also famous for rarely running poorly and his very high place percentage, racing in the strongest class and distances in Australia for 4 consecutive seasons.
+He is also considered one of the best purchases in horse racing history, purchased for 7k and currently has earned more than 18 million over his career.

 Background

 Mr Brightside was bred by Ray Johnson in partnership with his late wife, Martha.
 He was sold as a yearling for $22,000 at the 2019 New Zealand Bloodstock May Sale, but failed to meet his $50,000 reserve when entered again at the New Zealand Bloodstock Ready to Run Sale.
 Later, Ray Johnson bought him back on gavelhouse.com for just $7,750 and the ownership was shared with Ralph Manning and Shaun Dromgool.

 Racing career

 Mr Brightside was initially trained by Ralph Manning at Cambridge and on 10 February 2021 made his debut at Matamata in a $10,000 maiden race over 1400m.
 Ridden by champion jockey Opie Bosson, he was caught behind other runners and had to be satisfied with a 5th placing behind Comme Bella Fille.

 He did not race again in New Zealand and on 31/03/2021 he was exported to Australia.

 During his Australian racing career he has been trained by the Hayes brothers.
 His notable performances have included: